 105 years supporting and training beekeepers in North East Hampshire

-Fleet & District Beekeepers’ Association is a registered charity (number 1188934) our object is “To promote and further the craft and science of beekeeping and to advance the education of the public in the importance of honey bees to the environment.“.
+Fleet & District Beekeepers’ Association is a registered charity (number 1188934) whose object is “To promote and further the craft and science of beekeeping and to advance the education of the public in the importance of honey bees to the environment.“.
 We are the largest beekeeping association in Hampshire with around 200 beekeeping members and over 30 non-beekeeping (family/associate) members in Aldershot, Ash Vale, Farnborough, Fleet, Church Crookham, Crookham Village, Dogmersfield, Hartley Wintney, Hook, Odiham and surrounding district, as well as members in nearby Surrey and Berkshire; and further away in Buckinghamshire and Devon.

 What did you have for breakfast today?
 Jam on toast?
 Fresh fruit?
 Dried fruit in your muesli or some grilled tomatoes with your fry-up?
 Maybe fruit juice or a coffee?
 All of this was brought to you by bees and other pollinators!
 Did you know?